mhalbritter/spring-aot-demo-application/README.md

 A Spring Boot project running on native-image, using traditional three tier architecture.

-Uses Spring WebMVC for the web layer, and Spring Data JDBC with a PostgreSQL database as storage layer.
+Uses Spring WebMVC for the web layer, and Spring Data JDBC / JPA with a PostgreSQL database as storage layer.

 ## How to run